thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-01-literals-ranges/literals.md

 `match(regex="Lorem Ipsum", str="Lorem Ipsum")`{{execute}}

-We will learn about these special literals enabled by the `\` in this and other modules.
+We will learn about these special literals enabled by the `\` later.
 But here are some that might come in handy:

 |Regex|Description|
 |---|---|